Frequently Asked Questions

 What type of collar should my dog wear?

-We require dogs to have on collars with quick-release buckles.
-We do not allow dogs with martingale, pinch, seresto/phermone or other type collars in the play yards.
+We require dogs to have on collars with quick-release clasps.
+We do not allow dogs with buckle, martingale, pinch, seresto/pheromone or other type collars in the play yards.
 We kindly ask that you label your dog's leash and collar with their first and last name.

 How old does my dog have to be to attend daycare and/or board?